dmbarbour/wikilon/docs/AboutAO.md

 This AO representation has many nice properties, but has some weaknesses:

 1. AO files and ABC aren't very convenient for direct use by humans.
-They can work in a pinch, but AO is intended to be manipulated primarily through editable views like [claw](CommandLine.md) or an [application model](ApplicationModel.md).
+They can work in a pinch, but AO is intended to be manipulated primarily through [editable views](EditingAO.md) or an [application model](ApplicationModel.md).
 1. There is no support for *metadata* such as timestamps, commit messages, or bug tracking.
 Instead, the intention is that AO development environments should represent such metadata within an AO dictionary (perhaps an auxiliary named dictionary).
 This ensures metadata is accessible to Awelon application models or views.
 1. To rename a word requires rewriting every reference to that word.
 This might be performed by a development environment, but is not a first-class feature of the AO representation.
 1. Updates apply only to whole definitions.
 Fortunately, it is easy to factor large AO code into small words that can be updated independently when need arises.
 Append only updates can be modeled by a command pattern (cf. [application model](ApplicationModel.md)).